repoze/repoze.who/README.txt

     downstream WSGI applications in the "REMOTE_USER' environment variable.
-Additionally, the "identity" of the user (as provided by the identifier from whence the identity came) is passed along to downstream application in the 'repoze.pam.identity' environment variable.
+Additionally, the "identity" of the user (as provided by the identifier from whence the identity came) is passed along to downstream application in the 'repoze.who.identity' environment variable.

   Metadata Provider Plugins